Andrew Aziz

 Andrew Aziz is a Canadian trader, investor and high-altitude mountaineer.
 He is known for his books on trading and investing, specially How to Day Trade for a Living.
-His books are considered classics in day trading and have been published in 19 languages worldwide and have been a best seller since 2016.
+His books are considered classics in day trading and have been published in 20 languages worldwide and have been a best seller since 2016.
 He is the first Iranian man to climb Vinson Massif in Antarctica, and the first Iranian man to complete the Seven Summits challenge, climbing the highest peaks on seven continents.

+In 2025, the University of British Columbia established the Andrew Aziz Graduate Award in the Department of Chemical and Biological Engineering to support international students who demonstrate initiative in expanding their skills beyond their primary field of research, reflecting the broader mindset Aziz believes UBC instilled in him.

 Personal life and career

-Andrew was born and raised in Iran (Iranian name: Amin), but moved to Canada at age of 25 for PhD studies.
+Andrew was born and raised in Iran, but moved to Canada at age of 25 for PhD studies.
 He studied at Sharif University of Technology for masters, and graduated from the University of British Columbia with a PhD in chemical engineering.
 After completing his PhD, he worked as an engineer in Vancouver for AFCC, a Mercedes-Benz Group and Ford Motor Company research center until he lost his engineering position in 2014 and moved away from engineering to learn trading and investing.

 In 2015, he published his first book, How to Day Trade for a Living, which received attention from traders and investors, garnering overall positive reviews.
 Since 2022, Investopedia and Business Insider recognized Aziz's book as one of the best trading books of the year.

 He published How to Day Trade for a Living while he was climbing Everest first in 2015, where the Nepal 2015 earthquake happened.
 He had to spend 1 month extra in Khumbu valley near Everest basecamp, where he finished his first edition.
 All Everest expeditions were cancelled in 2015.

 In 2020, he founded Peak Capital Trading, a propriety trading firm in Vancouver, Canada, with focus trading the US stock equity market.
 Peak Capital Trading is developing algorithms for opening range breakouts with research publications in the field.